2.b) Gravitational aether as a state of physical matter

 The current Standard Model of Quantum Theory depends on points in space with emerging, virtual, or mathematical properties.
 Normally, in the current philosophy of science, the word "emergent" justifies unexplained phenomenon, avoiding magical or religious arguments, as in the case of the generally accepted Theory of Evolution, by Charles Darwin.

 As for partially relating global aether with classical aether, we have to point out that the idea of an aether differing from the classical concept it is not exclusively of Global Physics.
 The already demonstrated Quantum Mechanics theory also uses the term quantum foam or quantum vacuum to recognize that the classical vacuum is not empty, and avoids mentioning the word aether with different characteristics.
-In addition, well-known String Theory proposes something like an aether of little vibrating strings and different states of physical matter, including numerous additional dimensions.
+Also, well-known String Theory proposes something like an aether of little vibrating strings and different states of physical matter, including numerous additional dimensions.

 Once we have related the most intuitive characteristics of the state of the physical matter with radial or gravitational symmetry, we can go on to add other characteristics, less intuitive and with less probability of being correct.
-In any case, if during the line of argument we come to any contradictions we can always renormalize the proposed characteristics –as long as the efficiency of the model, concerning its capability of explaining the observed phenomena, increases and providing the model as a whole is still coherent.
+In any case, if during the line of argument, we come to any contradictions we can always renormalize the proposed characteristics –as long as the efficiency of the model, concerning its capability of explaining the observed phenomena, increases and providing the model as a whole is still coherent.

-Once we have determined these properties we will see the classical gravitational interaction and the behavior of the forces of gravity at short distances, close to the elementary particles with mass.
+Once we have determined these properties, we will see the classical gravitational interaction and the behavior of the forces of gravity at short distances, close to the elementary particles with mass.

 The attempt is to characterize functionally the reticular structure of matter or global aether as a support of the forces of gravity; backing Global Physics when it says that global aether will be present, in one way or another, in all known physical processes.